Road Safety Manual

 Road safety checks generally follows a similar managerial procedure.
 This is outlined in Figure 10.7, which also indicates who has responsibility for each stage of the process.

 Road safety impact assessment is conducted for infrastructure projects at the initial planning stage before the infrastructure project is approved.
 It indicates the road safety considerations which contribute to the selection of the proposed solution and provides all relevant information necessary for a cost-benefit analysis of the different options assessed.
 This allows a comparison of the impact of different road or traffic schemes on safety performance.
 These could be for a new road or for modification to an existing road.
-This is a procedure that should first be performed in the initial planning stage of a project to assist in the selection process for major infrastructure projects, and should then be continually reviewed during the draft design phase.
+This is a procedure that should first be performed in the initial planning stage of a project to assist in the selection process for major infrastructure projects and should then be continually reviewed during the draft design phase.
 Safety impact assessment often precedes road safety audit (Road Safety Audit in Proactive Identification), but is done as a complementary process.
-As identified in Examples of Infrastructure Policies, Standards and Guidelines in Policies, Standarts and Guidelines, impact assessment is required for all infrastructure projects on the trans European network as part of an EU Directive.
+As identified in Examples of Infrastructure Policies, Standards and Guidelines in Policies, Standards and Guidelines, impact assessment is required for all infrastructure projects on the trans European network as part of an EU Directive.

 There are five main steps to a road safety impact assessment, as outlined by Eenink et al. (2008):